William McMahon: Holt government: treasurer and deputy leader

 In January 1966, following Menzies' retirement, Harold Holt was elected unopposed as Liberal leader and prime minister.
 McMahon narrowly defeated external affairs minister Paul Hasluck to replace Holt as deputy leader, following multiple ballots.

 McMahon was appointed federal treasurer in Holt's new ministry, a position he had long sought.
 He was the first person with an economics degree to hold the post.
 McMahon proclaimed a "very deep liking and respect" for the Department of the Treasury and upheld its advice in policy battles with McEwen's Department of Trade and Industry.
 According to Alan Reid, he "fought relentlessly to maintain Treasury's influence, prestige and power".
 Although he consulted widely within his department, he also had a reputation for indecisiveness and deferring difficult decisions. the early retirement of long-serving Treasury secretary Roland Wilson in October 1966 was credited in part to his dislike of McMahon.

 As treasurer, McMahon oversaw the implementation of Australia's conversion to decimal currency (a decision of the previous government), with the Australian dollar introduced in February 1966 in place of the Australian pound.
 A year later he announced that the transition had cost half as much as estimated and that the period of dual currencies would be shortened, with the dollar being the only legal tender from August 1967.
 In November 1967, McMahon secured cabinet approval for Australia to leave the sterling area, by refusing to match the British government's devaluation of the pound sterling.
-The decision brought him into renewed conflict with McEwen, who had been out of the country when it was taken and sought to secure it reversal.
+The decision brought him into renewed conflict with McEwen, who had been out of the country when it was taken and sought to secure its reversal.
 There was further conflict over McEwen's proposal for a government-owned Australian Industry Development Corporation, which McMahon and Treasury sought to counter with a proposal for a privately owned Australian Resources Development Bank.